Estimating an initial telomere length distribution from the Laplace transform of its senescence times distribution: Introduction

 Our second contribution is to present and rigorously analyse on simulations a new method for solving our inverse problem based on a Laplace transform inversion.
-This new method improves the estimation results presented in~\cite{olaye_transport_2025} when the initial distribution has a small coefficient of variation.
-By presenting this new method, we also complete what is done in~\cite{doumic_asymptotic_2025} by providing an alternative method for estimating the initial distribution of advection-diffusion~equations on $\mathbb{R}_+$ from the observation of its value at the boundary of the space.
-Compared to~\cite{doumic_asymptotic_2025}, the advantage of our new method is that it is based on a simple link between the initial distribution and the trait density at the boundary.
+This new method improves the estimation results presented in~\cite{olaye_transport_2026} when the initial distribution has a small coefficient of variation.
+By presenting this new method, we also complete what is done in~\cite{doumic_asymptotic_2026} by providing an alternative method for estimating the initial distribution of advection-diffusion~equations on $\mathbb{R}_+$ from the observation of its value at the boundary of the space.
+Compared to~\cite{doumic_asymptotic_2026}, the advantage of our new method is that it is based on a simple link between the initial distribution and the trait density at the boundary.
 As a result, our new method is easier to understand and better highlights the fact that there is a deep link between the initial distribution and the distribution of the trait at the boundary of the space on such models.
+For the moment, we have however not obtained a theoretical result on the estimation error done with this method, due to difficulties presented in Section~\ref{subsubsect:estimation_gaver_stehfest_noise_free}.
+The latter corresponds to a work in progress.